Graphs with large total angular resolution: Introduction

-Argyriou et al.~\cite{Argyriou2013MaximizingTT} were the first to study the total angular resolution, calling it just \emph{total resolution}.
-They presented drawings of complete and complete bipartite graphs with asymptotically optimal total angular resolution.
-Recently Bekos et al.~\cite{Bekos2018AHA} presented a new algorithm for finding a drawing of a given graph with high total angular resolution which was performing superior to earlier algorithms like~\cite{Argyriou2013MaximizingTT,huang2013improving} on the considered test cases.
+Argyriou, Bekos and Symvonis~\cite{Argyriou2013MaximizingTT} were the first to study the total angular resolution, calling it just \emph{total resolution}.
+They presented drawings of complete graphs and complete bipartite graphs with asymptotically optimal total angular resolution.
+Recently, Bekos et al.~\cite{Bekos2018AHA} presented a new heuristic for finding a drawing of a given graph with high total angular resolution which performed superior to earlier heuristics like~\cite{Argyriou2013MaximizingTT,huang2013improving} on the considered test cases.
+For a recent survey on angular resolution, crossing resolution and total angular resolution see Okamoto~\cite{Okamoto2020}.